KILTprotocol/docs/docs/concepts/07_dip/05_user_account.md

 ---
 id: dip-accounts
-title: Enabling DIP for accounts
+title: Enabling DIP for user accounts
 ---

 For an account to take advantage of DIP it needs a decentralized identity (DID) and to create a transaction on the provider chain to generate a cross-chain identity commitment.